Best heels under 3500 for Indian women — Ozzaro Golden Gajab gold shimmer heel

 The Indian footwear market has a specific problem at the ₹2,000 to ₹3,500 price point: there's a lot of product and very little quality.
 Most heels in this range are built to look good in a product photograph and fall apart within six months of wear — rhinestones that shed after the second outing, PU leather that cracks at the ankle strap within a season, insoles that compress to nothing after three wearings.
 The ₹3,500 ceiling is real.
 Getting genuine quality within it requires knowing exactly where to look.

-This guide covers the best heels under ₹3,500 from Ozzaro's collection across every occasion an Indian woman needs them — office, party, bridal, and casual.
+This guide covers the best heels around this budget from Ozzaro's collection across every occasion an Indian woman needs them — office, party, bridal, and casual.
 These are not filler recommendations.
 Every style here is one I'd recommend without qualification at its price point.

 Why ₹3,500 Is the Right Budget Benchmark